-Pistachio – Generosity – Six of Nuts & Seeds (Coins)
+Pistachio – Generosity – Six of Nuts (Pentacles)

 The appearance of pistachio indicates a time of stability and harmony that encourages generosity, abundance and charity.

 Pistachio trees are biennial-bearing trees, meaning that their harvest is heavier in alternate years.
-Each tree provides a generous supply of 50,000 pistachios every two years.
-This speaks to the balancing of resources that pistachio represents.
 Pistachios are harvested by shaking the tree to release the drupes containing the seeds.
 After hulling and drying they are sorted by open-mouth and closed-mouth shells, then roasted to produce pistachio nuts.

-Message: Pistachio represents being in harmony with our resources, allowing us to be generous with ourselves and others.
-Generosity is not restricted to wealth; it also includes our wisdom, talents and willingness to help others.
-Now may be a time of helping someone in need or volunteering your time to an organization or cause, that aligns with your soul.
-This card can also indicate a time when we are the receivers of someone else’s generosity.
-Whichever direction generosity is flowing allow it to happen with grace and dignity without expectations or demands.
+Message: Pistachio represents being in harmony with our resources, allowing us to be generous with our selves and others.
+Generosity is not restricted to wealth; it values our stories, talents and willingness to help others.
+Now may be a time of helping someone in need or volunteering time to an organization that aligns with our soul.
+This can also indicate a time when we are the receivers of someone else’s generosity.
+Whichever direction generosity is flowing, allow it to spread with grace and ease without expectation.
+Be in the moment.

 Challenge: Placing conditions on generosity by demanding something in return or using our resources to control others.